 Copenhagen Climate Sound Series #1: Conservation Justice

 Talk with Joycelyn Longdon with Stefan Gaarsmand Jacobsen and Natalie Marie Gulsrud.
-Hosted by Kara Oehler (Institute for Climate Sound & Society).
+Moderated by Kara Oehler (Institute for Climate Sound & Society).

 In our opening event for the Copenhagen Climate Sound Series, we are very excited to host author and scholar Joycelyn Longdon.
 She will discuss how Indigenous wisdom, modern technology and finding awe in nature can inspire us to approach climate action as a shared goal.